Disclaimer: Affiliate links help us produce good content. Learn more.

-TrueCrypt is a freeware app for creating a virtual encrypted disk within a file or for encrypting part or all of the storage devices for pre-boot authentication.
-Unfortunately, TrueCrypt was discontinued in May 2014, leading to widespread pandemonium about what the future holds for the encryption software and even the technology.
+TrueCrypt was a freeware app for creating a virtual encrypted disk within a file or for encrypting part or all of the storage devices for pre-boot authentication.
+Unfortunately, it was discontinued in May 2014, leading to widespread pandemonium about what the future holds for the encryption software and even the technology.
+The lack of support or continuous development has led potential users to seek genuine TrueCrypt alternatives out there.

 If you’re wondering how you can continue to create virtual encrypted disks, look no further.
-The following provides all the key details you need to know about TrueCrypt, what led to its demise and some of the best TrueCrypt alternatives still available.
+The following offers highlight of some of the most reliable TrueCrypt alternatives available in the market.

 What is TrueCrypt known for?